obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 # Wetropolis Flood Demonstrator Quiz: questions and answers

 ## Welcome to the Wetropolis Quiz on extreme rainfall and river flooding!
-Work together.
+Work together?

-Q1: How long does it (approx.) take for the steel ball to fall through the Galtonboard?
+Q1: How long does it (approximately) take for the steel ball to fall through the Galtonboard?

 a) 1 second;	b) 10 seconds; c) 100 seconds?

-That is the length of a day in Wetropolis, a Wetropolis day —wd (new SI unit).
+That is the length of a day in Wetropolis, a Wetropolis day —with new SI unit wd.

 ANSWER: b) Wetropolis day or wd is 10 seconds.

-Q2: Notice which two lights lit up during a wd (Wetropolis day) and notice what happens in the river set-up with rain falling into the moor and reservoir.
+Q2: Notice which two lights light up during a wd (Wetropolis day) and notice what happens in the river set-up with rain falling into the moor and reservoir.

 When the lights in channels “2 seconds” and “moor” lit up, what happens in the set-up?